ehy/swfput-wp/readme.txt

 	(and should) be provided.
 The setup form provides for this in the same way as described above.

+*	SWFPut, as of version 1.0.4,
+	allows for optional URLs (with optional
-*	SWFPut allows optional HTML5 video fallback (preferably .ogg, or .webm) to be specified in case flash is not supported.
+	mime and codec types) that will be placed in an HTML5 video element, as a fallback in case flash is not supported.

 *	SWFPut should not interfere with the appearance of